Woman battles torrential rains to save RV from flood waters

 We knew that the one quality of a desert that we could always count on was that it would be dry.
 Arid, desiccated, seared, and baked, right?
 And it was.
 Until one night when we heard pounding rain on the roof of our trailer.
 All night, and into the next day.
 It was a torrential downpour that we normally would associate with tropical monsoons.

-Locals understand that this was a normal, if infrequent occurrence.
+Locals understand that this was a normal, if infrequent, occurrence.
 But to us, it was a welcome novelty, although we had to rethink the hike we had planned for Valentine’s Day.

 Late in the morning, we realized that there might be consequences for us if the rain continued.
-Our truck and trailer were in a park that sloped downhill over the typical desert sands, which seem to be impervious to water.
+Our truck and trailer were in a park that sloped downhill over the typical desert sands, which seemed to be impervious to water.
 A rapidly growing stream was now sliding under our trailer.

 I stood on the steps and stared at the steam, stroking my chin, wondering what we could do to stop our rig from being undermined.
 This required serious consideration, so I went back into the trailer to have another cup of coffee.
 And a wee nap.
 When I roused myself, after thinking with my eyes closed for just a few minutes, I realized that my wife was not in the trailer.